This is the last of 7 blogs on releasing your creative potential.

 Glorifying God and enjoying him.
 One leads to the other.
 This doesn’t mean that every moment of our artistic life is a sugar high.
 Enjoying God is the slow, steady build-up of knowing that being in his arms is the right place to be.

-The struggle is part of the process, and there’s value in it.
+The struggle is part of the process, and there’s value in the struggle.

 Part of its value for the christian creative is the knowledge of how profoundly God’s promises apply…